marktext/marktext/docs/FAQ.md

 - Enable Linux kernel user namespaces to use the preferred sandbox: `sudo sysctl kernel.unprivileged_userns_clone=1`.
 - Set correct SUID sandbox helper binary permissions: `sudo chown root <path_to_marktext_dir>/chrome-sandbox && sudo chmod 4755 <path_to_marktext_dir>/chrome-sandbox`.
 This is prefered if you don't want to enable user namespaces.
 - Launch MarkText with `--no-sandbox` argument.

-### What is a "Aidou" ?

-Aidou is a chinese service that provides images to illustrate articles or blog post.
-You can enable/disable it via your preferences.
-Once enabled it is available under 'Aidou' in the 'Edit' menu.